opensearch-project/OpenSearch/TESTING.md

     vagrant halt
     vagrant destroy -f

-`vagrant up` would normally start all the VMs but we’ve prevented that because that’d consume a ton of ram.
+`vagrant up` would normally start all the VMs, but we’ve prevented that because that’d consume a ton of ram.

 ## Iterating on packaging tests